-A study of the fundamental aspects of immunity, hypersensitivity, serology and mechanisms of resistance to various infectious diseases.
-Three lecture and three laboratory hours per week.
+Immunology A study of the fundamental aspects of immunity, hypersensitivity, serology, and mechanisms of resistance to various infectious diseases.
+Three lectures and three laboratory hours per week.
 Prerequisite: BIO303 and BIO313.
-Offered during the Spring of odd-numbered years.
+Offered on an irregular basis.

 BIO 413 Investigations in Molecular Cell Biology